Community Emergency Response Teams (CERT)

 For CERT Program Mangers and Instructors: Guidance on how to administrate the hands-on practical portion of this delivery format.

 or Prospective Students: You can access the online course here, however know that your local program has no way of knowing if your taking the online course unless you tell them.
 Your local CERT program may ask you to register with them so they can keep you informed when the hand-on practical portion of the training is available.

-APP for virtual reality CERT training simulations: Search “CERT Certification Preparatory” in your app store.
+APP for virtual reality CERT training simulations: Search “CERT Certification Preparatory” in your app store (Google Play, Apple) to use two virtual reality experiences on your mobile device.
+This does not require a VR head-set, but you can choose to use a VR head-set if desired.
 Dive into a virtual world where you can practice triaging and sizing up a scene.
 These experiences are embedded into the online CERT training, but even when not taking the online training you can always use this to refresh some skills.